lmichael107/CogSci18_HTC/_episodes/03-htcneuro1.md

 > ## Additional Submit File Variables of Interest
 >
-> While the full documentation of the submit file can be found here: (), there are a few variables we would like to highlight:
+> While the full documentation of submit file variables can be found [here](http://research.cs.wisc.edu/htcondor/manual/v8.7/labelmancondorsubmitCondorsubmit.html#x149-109000012), and some variations of the submit file are demonstrated [here](http://www.chtc.cs.wisc.edu/submit_variations.shtml), there are a few variables we would like to highlight:
 >
 {: .callout}